Planning Committee Agenda 21-06-2022

 Posted by Tim Prater in Agenda, Resources

-The agenda for the Sandgate Parish Council Full Parish Council meeting, to held on 17th May 2022, in Sandgate Library.
-The meeting will commence at the close of the preceding Annual Parish Meeting, or 7pm, whichever is earlier.
+The minutes of the Sandgate Parish Council Extraordinary Parish Council meeting, held on 24th May 2022, in Sandgate Library at 6pm.

 We keep a full list of previous Sandgate Parish Council Meeting Agenda and Minutes on this website.
 We publish those agendas a few days before each meeting, and will also post draft minutes in the week after a meeting.